Buying A Home

 It saves you time by letting you search for homes within your pre-approved, affordable price range.
 Also, you're letting sellers know you're a serious and qualified buyer.
 Often, if there's competition for a home, buyers who have their financing in place are preferred because it shows the seller you can afford the home and are ready to purchase.

 The mortgage process has become very document intensive.
 Almost every aspect of the borrower’s profile must be documented and verified.
 To make the mortgage experience more manageable it is highly recommended that you get yourself organized in advance and be ready to provide whatever documentation is requested.
-See a below a short list of items needed to qualify.

 Copy of Award Letters from Social Security and/or Retirement Pension

-Copy of Most Recent Retirement Account(s): 401K, PERS, Stocks and Money markets
+Copy of Most Recent Retirement Account(s)